-Croquet was something of a lifeline to our members earlier in 2020 when other activities were impossible, so we hope to be able to offer some off season play when it is safe and legal to do so and subject to constraints imposed by weather, lawn maintenance activities and necessity to minimise wear and damage outside the grass growing season.
+Croquet was something of a lifeline to some of our members earlier in 2020 when other activities were impossible, so we are doing our best to provide opportunity for off season play when it is safe and legal to do so and subject to constraints imposed by weather, lawn maintenance activities and necessity to minimise wear and damage outside the grass growing season.

 General conditions for club play during COVID-19 pandemic

 The club has adopted some temporary rules which can be found here: Rules during COVID-19 Epidemic.
 These rules must be observed for the safety, health and reassurance of all our members, to comply with the law and to avoid any kind of reputational damage.
 The rules refer to the lawn booking system which must be used to book lawns in advance.
 The system can be found here: Croquet Lawn Booking System.
 It can be used from desktop or laptop computers or tablets or any device which supports a web browser and has a screen large enough for you to see the content.
 Guidance notes have been circulated and can be downloaded here: Lawn booking system user guide.

 Additional off season playing arrangements – until 9/4/2021